Do ghost fields really make massive gravity invalid?: Positive energy for classical solution

 Let's now take a look at the energy-momentum conservation laws.
 There are two variants of the energy conservation law.
 The first one can be formally obtained as the Euler-Lagrange equation for the preferred coordinates, $\frac{\delta S}{\delta \t} = \square \t = 0$, which give the harmonic condition \eqref{harm} and the full energy-momentum tensor

 In this form, it would not depend on matter fields at all.
-But the traditional form of the energy-momentum tensor $T^{\mu\nu}_{gravity} + T^{\mu\nu}_{matter}$ can be easily obtained too.
+But the traditional form of the energy-momentum tensor $T^{\mu\nu}_{gravity} + T^{\mu\nu}_{matter}$ can be easily obtained too, using the Euler-Lagrange equation for the \(g_{\mu\nu}\).
 The point is that, despite the additional term, the equations of the theory have a form similar to the Einstein equations, $T_{matter}^{\mu\nu} = G^{\mu\nu} + F(g^{\mu\nu},\x^\alpha)$, where the additional term depends only on the gravitational field and the preferred coordinates, but not on matter fields.
 This allows us to add zero to the energy-momentum tensor

 So, we have classical energy-momentum conservation, and, given the interpretation of $T^{00}\sqrt{-g}=\rho\ge 0$ as the density of the Lorentz ether, the energy density is non-negative everywhere.